 *We don't use dice to move.
 To start the game a player begins in the corridor directly across from where situated on the perimeter.
 Miplet brilliantly realized this is all easier to understand if the corridor is placed outside as a circle around the rooms.
 A move of a piece down the corridor to get to rooms goes clockwise or counterclockwise, the only shortcuts being the secret passages.
 Otherwise a player moves from one "step" [in lieu of a better word] to the next adjacent step in corridor moves and can move 2 steps.
 Alternatively, a player could move one step and into a room if starting the move in the corridor or from the initial game-start position.
-Moving out of a room means moving out one step and then one more step can be achieved, but not a room if two steps in the corridor are taken.
+Moving out of a room means moving out one step and then one more step can be achieved, but not a room since two steps in the corridor are thus taken.
 A player can just take one step if desired, but cannot step back into a room just vacated.
-Once in the room a suggestion or accusation can be made all as one turn.
+Once in the room a suggestion and accusation can be made all as one turn.

 *in the boardgame it makes no sense to move down the corridor if an accusation was intended, however using the Miplet app a player has to move before he can accuse.
 Note that sometimes a player's only move is "out of the room" so this need to move in the corridor at times, even on a move with an accusation, now eliminates a rule we had prior to using the Miplet app.